3DCreator-droid/SpoolForge-MMU/README.md

 Update Roadmap:

--Ease of use macros (the original creator has done a great job already, but there are a few things I would like to add)
+-Ease of use macros (the original creator has done a great job already, but there are a few things I would like to add).
+99%   done.

 -AMS.cfg generator: Similar to the 3Dchameleon code and 3MS config generator, but instead of generating button presses or your 3MS config, it will generate your ams.cfg and the needed macros.
+80% done.

--SpoolForge Enclosures for different extruder types
+-SpoolForge Enclosure (3MS compatible).
+5% done.

--A toolhead (bowden) for printers with the Ender-3 extruder plate (or similar ones, like the CR-10, E3v2, E3 pro, and maybe E3 max) with dual 5015 fans and the 3Dclippy.
-Literally just a dual 5015 duct merged with the original Ender-3 3Dclippy, so I duubbed it the "Clippy50"
+-Clippy50 toolhead.
+A dual 5015 fan toolhead with a filament cutter, compatible with printers with an ender-3 hot end plate.
+99% done.

--More detailed instructions
+-More detailed instructions.
+50% done

--Mainsail theme
+-Mainsail theme.
+0% done (least priority).

 More updates coming soon!

 ## Current BOM (may change)
--A Klipper printer with a spare USB port and a filament cutter (the cutter technically isn't required, but you will probably die trying to perfect tip shaping)
+-A Klipper printer/klippy host with a spare USB port and toolhead with a filament cutter.
+The cutter technically isn't required, but you will probably wish you had one while trying to perfect tip shaping.
+If you are upgrading from a stock ender-3 based printer, the Clippy50 is a good choice.

 -CNC Shield v3 Kit (you could use other boards, like a BTT pico, but this is the most cost effective): https://www.aliexpress.us/item/3256808331843303.html?spm=a2g0o.productlist.main.25.78478171IR3BQ9&algo_pvid=1e7f1e16-7855-4b98-9219-3707b2227be7&algo_exp_id=1e7f1e16-7855-4b98-9219-3707b2227be7-12&pdp_ext_f=%7B%22order%22%3A%221%22%2C%22eval%22%3A%221%22%7D&pdp_npi=4%40dis%21USD%2111.08%217.87%21%21%2111.08%217.87%21%402103246617450025792606825e5068%2112000045525251744%21sea%21US%216325345170%21X&curPageLogUid=845Ioq7nRSY0&utparam-url=scene%3Asearch%7Cquery_from%3A